 Key takeaways

-- Automated accounting for freelancers replaces manual entry with connected bank feeds, payment gateways, OCR, and smart rules, giving you accurate books with less effort.
+- Automated accounting for freelancers replaces manual ledger entry with connected bank feeds, OCR receipt capture, smart coding rules, and one click reconciliations, so your books stay accurate with minimal daily effort.

-- Core workflows include invoicing and collections, expense capture, bank and gateway reconciliation, India compliance, and alert driven reporting, all running daily with light checks.
+- Core workflows (invoicing, expense capture, bank and gateway reconciliation, GST and TDS compliance, and dashboard reporting) run daily with only light weekly checks needed from you.

-- Automation improves cash flow, speeds monthly close, reduces errors, and keeps you compliant on GST, TDS, and advance tax, while preparing clean ledgers for ITR.
+- Automation improves cash flow visibility, speeds monthly close to under a day, reduces data entry errors by up to 90%, and keeps you compliant on GST, TDS, and advance tax without last minute scrambles.

 What is automated accounting for freelancers